szelingtan/tp/docs/UserGuide.md

 **Format:** `lastVisit INDEX d/LAST_VISIT_DATE`

-* Adds last visit record to the patient at the specified `INDEX`.
-  The index refers to the index number shown in the displayed patient list.
+* Adds last visit record to the patient at the specified `INDEX` in the displayed patient list.
-  The index **must be a positive integer** 1, 2, 3, …​
 * The LAST_VISIT_DATE field must be provided.
 * Format for LAST_VISIT_DATE: `YYYY-MM-DD`
 * LAST_VISIT_DATE must be a valid calendar date on or before the current system date.
 Future dates are not accepted.